josemamira/SiguaLitePlugin/README.md

 No tested with Qgis 3.X

 ### How to use
 Very easy.
-Get this steps:
+Follow this steps:
 1. Select building floor from combo form, and clic in "OK" button
 2. Change legend using land use or staff organitation.
 3. (Optional) Select a type of label: room id or local name denomination.